-- 3. At its meeting on 10 October 2016, the Committee considered a paper prepared jointly by the Scottish Government ("SG") and the Mental Welfare Commission ("MWC").
-For ease of reference, that is provided as Paper 4.3B.
+- 3. At its meeting on 10 October 2016, the Family Law Committee ("the Committee") considered a paper prepared jointly by the Scottish Government ("SG") and the Mental Welfare Commission ("MWC").
+For ease of reference, that is provided as Paper 7.2B.
 In summary, SG and the MWC suggest that amendments are required to Ordinary Cause Rules 33.16 and 33A.16 and to Rule 49.17 of the Rules of the Court of Session ("the applicable rules") to address difficulties that have been raised with the MWC by practitioners and litigants in relation to: - (i) the lack of a mechanism in the rules for the curator to check that the appointment remains appropriate; - (ii) the potential inappropriateness of an appointment continuing simply because a defender has a mental disorder rather than when he/she does not have capacity to instruct representation; and - (iii) where divorce is sought on the basis of one year's non-co-habitation with consent and the defender has a mental disorder, the requirement for the MWC to send a report to the sheriff clerk indicating whether the defender is capable of giving consent. - 4.
 In relation to terminology, SG and the MWC suggest that amendments are also required to remove the stigmatising words "suffering from a mental disorder", replacing this simply with "has a mental disorder".
-It has also been suggested that amendments are required to the simplified divorce and dissolution forms, to achieve consistency in the questions that they ask about mental disorder. - 5.
-Paper 4.3B contains extracts of the relevant court rules and forms.
+It has also been suggested that amendments are required to the simplified divorce and dissolution forms, to achieve consistency in the questions that they ask about mental disorder.